XoToM/web-dev-project/README.md

 # web-dev-project
-This is my submission for the Web Dev Project assignment To access it you can clone the entire repository, or you can access the page here through Github Pages: xotom.github.io/web-dev-project/
+This is my submission for the Web Dev Project assignment.
+To access it you can clone the entire repository, or you can access the page here through Github Pages: xotom.github.io/web-dev-project/

 This Readme file was added after the deadline in a separate commit to make this repo easier to use, and there have been no changes to the project itself after the deadline.